LuddaLudwig/UPLforOAR/README.md

 analyses.
 This includes organizing data sets for Maximum Achievable Control Technology (MACT) floor analysis and Upper Predictive Limit (UPL) calculations.
-These functions include selecting the best and top performing sources from emissions data based on appropriate Clean Air Act sections, determining the appropriate distributions for the emissions data, and calculating the UPL for Existing source Guidance (EG) and New Source Performance Standards (NSPS).
+These functions include selecting the best and top performing sources, determining the appropriate distributions for the emissions data, and calculating the UPL for existing and new sources.

 The `UPLforOAR` R package replicates all of the functionality of the UPL.xlsx workbook while streamlining its use.
 Using R instead of Excel